delta-incubator/delta-kernel-rs/CONTRIBUTING.md

 ## Do you have questions about the source code?

-Feel free to create an issue or join the Delta Lake Slack channel with questions!
+Feel free to create an issue or join the [Delta Lake Slack](https://go.delta.io/slack) with questions!
+We chat in the `#delta-kernel` channel.

 Thanks for reading! :heart: :crab: